rpmuller/ePubs/WesternPhilosophy.md

 even further West to escape their compatriots.
 I wonder whether it will be equally long before a return flight takes place.

 Too little is known of the Irish in the days when they were preserving for Europe the tradition of classical culture.
 This learning was connected with monasteries, and was full of piety, as their penitentials show; but it does not seem to have been much concerned with theological niceties.
 Being monastic rather than episcopal, it had not the administrative outlook that characterized Continental ecclesiastics from Gregory the Great onwards.
 And being in the main cut off from effective contact with Rome, it still regarded the Pope as he was regarded in the time of St. Ambrose, not as he came to be regarded later.
 Peiagius, though probably a Briton, is thought by some to have been an Irishman.
-It is likely that his heresy survived in Ireland, where authority could not
+It is likely that his heresy survived in Ireland, where authority could not stamp it out, as it did, with difficulty, in Gaul.

-1 Lor. $., pp. 507-8.
-Loc. '!., p.
-524.

-422

-JOHN THE SCOT

-stamp it out, as it did, with difficulty, in Gaul.
 These circumstances do something to account for the extraordinary freedom and freshness of John the Scot's speculations.

 The beginning and the end of John the Scot's life are unknown; we know only the middle period, during which he was employed by the king of France.
 He is supposed to have been born about 800, and to have died about 877, but both dates are guesswork.
 He was in France during the papacy of Pope Nicholas I, and we meet again, in his life, the characters who appear in connection with that Pope, such as Charles the Bald and the Emperor Michael and the Pope himself.

 John was invited to France by Charles the Bald about the year 843, and was by him placed at the head of the court school.
 A dispute as to predestination and free will had arisen between Gottschalk, a monk, and the important ecclesiastic Hincmar, Archbishop of Rheims.
 The monk was predestinarian, the archbishop libertarian.
 John supported the archbishop in a treatise On Divine Predestination, but his support went too far for prudence.
 The subject was a thorny one; Augustine had dealt with it in his writings against Pclagius, but it was dangerous to agree with Augustine and still more dangerous to disagree with him explicitly.
 John supported free will, and this might have passed uncensored; but what roused indignation was the purely philosophic character of his argument.
 Not that he professed to controvert anything accepted in theology, but that he maintained the equal, or even superior, authority of a philosophy independent of revelation.
 He contended that reason and revelation are both sources of truth, and therefore cannot conflict; but if they ever seem to conflict, reason is to be preferred.
 True religion, he said, is true philosophy; but, conversely, true philosophy is true religion.
 His work was condemned by two councils, in 855 and 859; the first of these described it as "Scots porridge."

 He escaped punishment, however, owing to the support of the king, with whom he seems to have been on familiar terms.
-If William of Malmesbury is to be believed, the king, when John was dining with him, asked: "What separates a Scot from a sot?" and John replied, "Only the dinner table."
+If William of Malmesbury is to be believed, the king, when John was dining with him, asked:
+"What separates a Scot from a sot?"  and John replied, "Only the dinner table."
 The king died in 877, and after this date nothing is known as to John.
 Some think that he also died in that year.
 There are legends that he was invited to England by Alfred the Great, that he became abbot of Malmesbury or Athelncy, and was murdered by the monks.
 This misfortune, however, seems to have befallen some other John.

-John's next work was a translation from the Greek of the pseudo-Bionysius.
+John's next work was a translation from the Greek of the pseudo-Dionysius.
 This was a work which had great fame in the early Middle Ages.
 When St. Paul preached in Athens, "certain men clave unto him, and believed: among the which was Dionysius the Areopagite" (Acts xvii.
 34).
 Nothing more is now known about this man, but in the Middle Ages a great deal more was known.
 He had travelled to France, and founded the abbey of St. Denis; so at least it was said by Hilduin, who was abbot just before John's arrival in France.
 Moreover, he was the reputed author of an important work reconciling Neoplatonism with Christianity.
 The date of this work is unknown; it was certainly before 500 and after Plotinus.
 It was widely known and admired in the East, but in the West it was not generally known until the Greek Emperor Michael, in 827, sent a copy to Louis the Pious, who gave it to the above-mentioned Abbot Hilduin.
 He, believing it to have been written by St. Paul's disciple, the reputed founder of his abbey, would have liked to know what its contents were; but nobody could translate the Greek until John appeared.
 He accomplished the translation, which he must have done with pleasure, as his own opinions were in close accord with those of the pseudo-Dionysius, who, from that time onward, had a great influence on Catholic philosophy in the West.

 John's translation was sent to Pope Nicholas in 860.
 The Pope was offended because his permission had not been sought before